 Reduce the heat to the lowest possible point and simmer uncovered and undisturbed for 45 minutes, or until the milk solids on the bottom of the pan are a golden brown and the butter on top is transparent.

 Slowly pour the clear liquid into a bowl, straining it through a fine sieve lined with a linen towel or cheesecloth.
 Discard the seasonings.
-If there are any solids left in the butter, strain it again to prevent it from becoming rancid later.

 Like an aromatic, warmly spiced ghee!
 What a lovely thing this must be!